(800) 786-7238 (RAFT)

 List of Grand Canyon POSOLE Ingredients

-Quantities and ratios are all up to you
+Quantities and ratios are all up to you, but we’ve tried to add some suggestions:

 Serve With: